The Man Who Knew Too Much (collection): Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
 McQueen began his career in fashion as an apprentice on Savile Row, which earned him a reputation as an expert tailor.
 His fashion shows were known for being theatrical to the point of verging on performance art.
 Sarah Burton, his assistant during much of his career, later said that he "just didn't like doing normal catwalk shows".
 By the mid-2000s, McQueen had reached a stage of exhaustion with his career and the fashion industry, at one point saying, "I go in, I do my business, do the parties, and leave."

 McQueen's personal fixations and interests were a throughline in his career, and he returned to certain ideas and visual motifs repeatedly.
 His collections were historicist, in that he adapted historical designs and narratives, and self-referential, in that he revisited and reworked ideas between collections.
-As a cinemaphile, he drew on his favourite films to inspire his collections.
+As a cinephile, he drew on his favourite films to inspire his collections.
 He was fond of Alfred Hitchcock, whose film The Man Who Knew Too Much (1956) was one of McQueen's childhood favourites.
-One of McQueen's earliest collections, The Birds (Spring/Summer 1995), was named for Hitchcock's 1963 film The Birds.
-Although the tight pencil skirts and wasp-waisted jackets in that collection were a reference to the tightly tailored outfits worn by the film's star, Tippi Hedren, McQueen avoided directly copying her wardrobe.
+One of McQueen's earliest collections, The Birds (Spring/Summer 1995), was named for Hitchcock's 1963 film of the same name.
+Although the narrow pencil skirts and wasp-waisted jackets in that collection were a reference to the tightly tailored outfits worn by the film's star, Tippi Hedren, McQueen had avoided directly copying her wardrobe.